Lasting Powers of Attorney

 Do you have bank accounts and investments or assets that you own alone?
 Have you considered what may happen to them if you suddenly fell ill or had a life-changing accident that reduced your capacity?
 If you haven’t planned ahead already, then arranging lasting powers of attorney could help to give you some peace of mind for the future.

 With decades of experience in helping our clients to make personal arrangements, our team of solicitors in Plymouth deliver expert legal advice.
 We can provide you with the guidance and assistance you need to prepare for and register lasting powers of attorney.
+Just give us a call on 01752 827067 or email us at [email protected]

 What is Power of Attorney?